How to Select a Religion

-When someone asks us how to select a religion this is the first criteria we point to.
+When someone asks us how to select a religion this is the first criterion we point to.
 Consistency in what they say and what their texts say is the first test.
-This single criteria will eliminate the three most popular religions from your list.
+This single criterion will eliminate the three most popular religions from your list.

 It should also promote the ecological welfare of the planet.
 Similarly, it should not exclude people or places based on their backgrounds.
 Everyone on the planet and every place on the planet is sacred.
 There isn’t a “B” planet.